 Shout color run remover.
 It is found in the laundry aisle.

 For silk cotton material dresses, dry wash can be replaced by a shampoo wash.
 Usually we do that, but this time while we washed a silk cotton dress (Chudi top) the dark dye mixed with the lighter dye.
 The dress color is magenta and sandal.
 After a shampoo wash, we saw that the magenta dye color mixed with the sandal dye color.
+Is there any chance to recover the actual sandal dye color by removing magenta dye color?
+The dress material is silk cotton where normal wash is not applicable.

 You could try the Rit Color Grabber